Phone: (907) 372-3306 x31015

 Grades: I grade on the 100% scale and add in points/grades during the week for classwork, notes, projects, writing, participating, etc. I give spelling and reading tests on Fridays.
 If there is a vacation coming up, etc, let me know a week in advance so I can have their work ready for them to do while gone.
 When I grade, I take points away for no names, sloppy work, conventions, and/or late work.

 3-Ring Daily Binder: In their 3-ring binder the front cover will have their name on it, the first inside pocket is for school announcements, the pencil pouch is for money sent to school (please label it with your child's name, how much you put in, and for what reason).
 Sometimes kiddos wil use their lunch money for things like ice-cream, pop corn, or book fair.
-There will be a weekly newsletter, a homework page each night, and a communication log for any questions or concerns your may have (please write in cursive because your child will not be able to read it (in case they are in trouble because sometimes, they will through it away before it gets to you or me).
+There will be a weekly newsletter, a homework page each night, and a communication log for any questions or concerns your may have (please write in cursive because your child will not be able to read it (in case they are in trouble because sometimes, they will throw it away before it gets to you or me).

 Celebrations: If you wish to celebrate your child's birthday at school, please let me know a week in advance so I can let the lunchroom know not to cook as much food that day.
 You are welcome to eat lunch with your child any time you wish--no reason needed.